 How Do I Set Up Google Analytics 4?

 Universal Analytics will still be available until July 1st, 2023.
 There’s no need to panic and ditch all of your current analytics reports.
-However, it’s recommended to set up your GA4 account as soon as you can so you can have time to get used to the new interface and start seeing the potential of the new functionalities.
+However, setting up your GA4 account as soon as possible is recommended so you can get used to the new interface and start seeing the potential of the new functionalities.

-Luckily, it’s very easy to set up your GA4 account.
+Luckily, it’s straightforward to set up your GA4 account.

 - Select your desired account and property.